TasmanAnalytics/tasman-identity-graph/README.md

     event_id, user_id, anonymous_id, email, event_time

 ## Supported Data Warehouses
-This package currently only supports Snowflake.
+This package currently supports Snowflake.

 ## Contact
 This package has been written and is maintained by [Tasman Analytics][tasman_contact]